Improwised/kb.repairrabbit.github.io/content/FAQs/Will I get notified of a new appointment booked by the customers?.md

 +++

-Sorry, you won't receive any notification of the new appointment booked.
-You can directly check from the appointments dashboard.
+Sorry, you will not receive any notification of the new appointment booked.
+You can check it directly from the dashboard "appointments".